-- You might also consider including information in relevant vacancy advertisements indicating that overseas candidates wishing to apply, who would require immigration sponsorship, can self-assess the likelihood of obtaining a Certificate of Sponsorship for the post on the GOV.UK website.
+- You might also consider including information in relevant vacancy advertisements indicating that overseas candidates wishing to apply, who would require immigration sponsorship, can self-assess the likelihood of obtaining a CoS for the post on the GOV.UK website.

 For further information, please see the Home Office guidance on avoiding discrimination while preventing illegal working: code of practice.